cloudera/flink-tutorials/flink-simple-quickstart/README.md

 Our main class is the `HeapMonitorPipeline` which contains a main method like any standard Java application.
 The arguments passed to our main method will be determined by us when we use the flink client.
 We use the  `ParameterTool` utility to conveniently pass parameters to our job that we can use in our operator implementations.

-At first we create the `StreamExecutionEnvironment` which can be used to define DataStreams and data processing logic as we will se below.
-It is also used to configure important job parameters such as checkpointing behaviour to guarantee data consistency for our application.
+At first we create the `StreamExecutionEnvironment` which can be used to create DataStreams and to configure important job parameters such as checkpointing behaviour to guarantee data consistency for our application.

 ```
 final StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();